 ensures that someone cannot guess at the root password from the network.

 Disallow root login remotely?
 [Y/n] Y

-Previously the test database was created automatically by MySQL installation, but MySQL 5.6 does not create test database.
+Previously the test database created automatically by MySQL installation, but MySQL 5.6 does not create a test database.
 We can still choose Y, it will throw error but that's fine.